nrkno/dotnetskolen/README_EN.md

     app.Run()
 ```

-Now that we can control the implementation of `getEpgForDate` from outside the `createWebApplication` function, we can create a separate `getEpgForDate` in the integration test project that uses the mock implementation of `getAllTransmissions`.
+Now that we can control the implementation of `getEpgForDate` from outside of the `createWebApplication` function, we can create a separate `getEpgForDate` function in the integration test project that uses the mock implementation of `getAllTransmissions`.
 Start by opening the `Services` module from the API project, and the `Mock` module from the integration test project in `Tests.fs` in the integration test project, like this:

 ```f#
 open NRK.Dotnetskolen.Api.Services